soundfont/minwoolee/README.md

 membercount
--
 mc
-Displays human, bot, and total member counts in an embed.
+Displays human, bot, and total member counts in the server.
 .membercount
 None (Embed Links for bot)